MercuryTechnologies/alloglot/README.md

 ```

 When `${haskell-file-module}` appears in an API search target, Alloglot derives a module name heuristically: it normalizes the current file path, removes `.hs`/`.lhs`, strips a leading `src/`, `app/`, `lib/`, `test/`, or `tests/` segment when present, replaces path separators with dots, and capitalizes each component (for example, `src/foo/bar.hs` becomes `Foo.Bar`).

+API search targets can optionally declare `queryTransformations`.
+Each transformation provides a `matchQuery` regex and a list of `StringTransformation` steps.
+When the current query matches the regex, the steps are applied before `${query}` is interpolated into the target URL.
+This makes it easy to, for example, translate Haskell module names (`Data.Set`) into relative file paths (`Data/Set`) without affecting other search targets.

 ### Zero-conf